aparjadis/Hanalog_MOPTA2022/README.md

 ### Phase 2

 Based on schedule.csv and assignment.csv, emergencies can dynamically be added to the schedule.
-This part is partially completed (all the logic is coded but the code crashes).

 ```shell
 python re-opt.py